 Useful information is provided in the user log and the output files.

-Looking at the log file is very useful for
+jobs.
+Looking at the log file is very useful for debugging problems that

 (1) Normal termination (return value 0)